pitastrudl/wekanwiki/Chromebook.md

 sudo snap set wekan root-url='http://100.115.92.200' sudo snap set wekan port='80'
 ```
-Then Wekan works locally at http://100.115.92.200 , and you can open cards.
+Then Wekan works locally using Ubuntu webbrowser at http://100.115.92.200 , and you can open cards.

 #### b) Use Wekan from other computers at LAN